-The brain and gut are linked by a complicated, overlapping series of mechanisms in the immune, neurological, and endocrine systems.
+The brain and gut communicate by a complicated, overlapping series of mechanisms in the immune, neurological, and endocrine systems.
 The most important set of connections is via the stress response system.
-The stress response system ultimately controls the levels of the hormone cortisol, which has widespread effects in many body systems, including the immune system, metabolism, sleep cycles, and mood.
+The stress response system ultimately controls the levels of the hormone cortisol.
+This has widespread effects in many body systems, including the immune system, metabolism, sleep cycles, and mood.
 The gut microbiome influences this system by helping to manufacture a number of signaling chemicals that regulate it.

 One of the most important group of chemicals that gut bacteria produce are brain signaling chemicals.
 These molecules, like serotonin, dopamine, and norepinephrine, travel into the bloodstream and impact the body’s nervous system.
 The bacteria also play a major role in serotonin creation because they are a main source of the raw materials that cells in the brain use to make that crucial chemical.

-How is the gut microbiome linked to mental health?
+How does gut microbiome link to mental health?

 The early evidence about the connection between the gut microbiome and mental health points to inflammation as a key intermediary.
-The new concept works like this: Emotional stress occurs in an individual’s life, and that stress is perceived and processed in the brain.
+Emotional stress occurs in an individual’s life, and the brain perceives and processes that stress.
 This activates the body’s stress response system, which makes the lining of the intestine more porous, just one part of a wide spread bodily reaction.
-In this state, sometimes called a “leaky gut,” or more scientifically “increased intestinal permeability”, substances that should normally stay inside the gut, leak into the body and wreak havoc.
+This is called a “leaky gut” or, more scientifically, “increased intestinal permeability.”
+In this state, substances that should normally stay inside the gut, leak into the body and wreak havoc.
 These harmful chemicals are largely the molecules that make up the outer walls of bacterial cells.
-They cause no problems when they are isolated to the gut, but when they get through the lining and into the body, they cause widespread inflammation.
+They cause no problems when they stay in the gut.
+However, when they get through the lining and into the body, they cause widespread inflammation.

 Inflammation in the brain causes a host of negative affects by activating immune cells in the brain.
 In an inflammatory state, these cells release chemicals that damage the crucial barrier wall between the brain and the blood.
 This allows even more harmful chemicals from around the body to enter the brain.
 With all of this going on, the brain slows production of major neurotransmitters, including serotonin, dopamine, and norepinephrine.
 These cascading steps all contribute to developing mental health disorders, such as depression and anxiety.
 They may also help explain the elevated rates of those mental issues in inflammatory disorders like Multiple Sclerosis and Inflammatory Bowel Disease.

 A growing number of studies support this new theory.
 Recent research comparing depressed and non-depressed people has consistently revealed significantly higher levels of inflammation in those with depressive symptoms.
-Additionally, this connection was stronger for people with more severe depression, which may help explain the large group of people whose depression does not respond well to anti-depressants.
-When people take medications that promote inflammation (like Interferon, which treats Hepatitis C), they frequently develop symptoms of depression and anxiety.
+Additionally, this connection was stronger for people with more severe depression.
+That may help explain the large group of people whose depression does not respond well to anti-depressants.
+When people take medications that promote inflammation (like Interferon), they frequently develop symptoms of depression and anxiety.
 Studies exposing animals to stress have produced similar results linking brain inflammation to depression and anxiety symptoms.

 The path to a healthy gut microbiome

 The best sources of probiotics are fermented foods, including dairy products, soy products, and certain fermented vegetables.
-Foods to look for include yogurt, kefir (a dairy drink slightly thicker than milk), cheese, miso, tempeh, pickles (fermented cucumbers), kimchi and sauerkraut (fermented cabbage), and kombucha.
-Their labels will be marked “live cultures” and may list the specific types of bacteria and yeast that are present.
+Foods to look for include yogurt, kefir, cheese, miso, tempeh, pickles, kimchi, sauerkraut, and kombucha.
+Their labels will read “live cultures” and may list the specific types of bacteria and yeast that are present.
 The most common types to look for are Lactobacillus and Bifidobacterium.